Burst SMS is now ISO 27001 certified

 Information security is driven into the core of our business and all technical operations.
 Our customers, ranging from small health care providers to large enterprises exchange all manner of business communications with the customers and clients they have spent their lifetime building relationships with.
 We take that responsibility seriously.
 And one way we demonstrate that is through third party information security auditing.

-We have a broad information security and cybersecurity program at Burst SMS that ranges from best in class technologies that safe keep your data to the application of internationally recognised good practice security controls in policy and procedure.
+We have broad information security and cybersecurity programs at Burst SMS that ranges from best in class technologies that safe-keep your data to the application of internationally recognised security controls, policies, and procedures.

 Our staff are trained and mentored on information security protocols starting with our frontline team members all the way to our founders.

 Driving change in the realm of data protection

 ISO 27001 certification was the first step in driving change within our industry.
 Although ISO 27001 is a global standard, becoming Australia’s first messaging company to demonstrate our information security program through independent auditing and certification, means we’re the first in our industry to offer operational transparency when it comes to the security of our most important asset - your data.